emqx/emqx-docs/en_US/configuration/logs.md

 :::

-EMQX provides support for two primary log handlers: `file` and `console`, with an additional `audit` handler specifically designed to always direct logs to files.
+EMQX provides support for two primary log handlers: Console Log and File Log, with an additional [Audit Log](../dashboard/audit-log.md) handler specifically designed to always direct logs to files.

-The system's default log handling behavior can be configured via the environment variable `EMQX_DEFAULT_LOG_HANDLER`, which accepts the following settings:
+The system's default log-handling behavior can be configured via the environment variable `EMQX_DEFAULT_LOG_HANDLER`, which accepts the following settings:

 - `file`: Directs log output to files.
 - `console`: Channels log output to the console.